department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/mobile-experience/conversation-guide-v2.md

 ## First Task: Find the nearest VA facility in the Washington DC area that offers optometry near you.

 ### Scenario
 - You've come to the VA website because you need to find the nearest facility that offers optometry services near you.
-You are currently living in the Washington DC area.
-Can you walk me through how you would do this?
+You are currently living at 82 I St. SE in Washington DC.
+Can you walk me through how you would find a VA facility that offers optometry services near you?
 Let me know when you’re done and which one you selected.

 **Things to watch for**

 - How does the participant search by location (geolocation or address)?
 - Is the participant comfortable with letting VA.gov use their current location?
 - Which dropdown option do they select?

-## Second Task: Clear the location field, enter in a new location

-### Scenario
-You’ve decided you want to look for a facility that offers optometry near where your mom lives.
-I will give you her address - 821 St. SE, Washington, DC 20003.

-**Things to watch for**

-- Does the participant prefer entering an address manually or sharing their location?
-- Can the participant easily clear the location field?

-## Third Task: Review VA location search results list view

-### Scenario

-Can you view the VA facilities in this list and tell me which location would be closest to you?
-What information do you expect to see for this location and tell me if anything is missing.
-Is there another way on this page that you can view locations near you?

-**Things to watch for**

-- Can the participant easily scroll through results on the list view?
-- Does the participant know which locations are closest to their location?
-- Can the participant find the map tab without assistance from the moderator?
+- Does the participant find/use the map tab?

+### Follow up questions once the user has completed 1st task

+- I noticed you did x thing - tell me more about why you did this
+- Was there anything missing from this list of facilities?

-## Fourth Task: Review VA location search results map
+## 2nd Task: Review VA location search results map

-### Scenario

-**[If they find the map tab]**
+**[If they did go to the map view for task 1,]**
-- Before you click on anything on the map, what do you expect to see next?
-OK go ahead and tap on it.
+- I noticed you went to the map view, let's go back to it and take a look again.

-**[If they don’t naturally go to the map view,]**
+**[If they didn’t go to the map view for task 1,]**
-- Ok did you see this tab that says map?
+- Ok did you see notice tab that says map?
 If so, why didn’t you tap on it?

-- Would a map be useful to you?
+- Is this map useful for you?
 - Compare the list view vs map, do you expect the information to be different?

 **Things to watch for**

 - Does the participant expect the information displayed for a VA location to be consistent or different in the list vs map tabs?

-## Fifth Task: Viewing more than one location on the map
+## 3rd Task: Viewing more than one location on the map

 ### Scenario